belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* add to first section, the simulate annealing concep because this first randomly initializing and then slowly converging *
+* add to first section, the simulate annealing aspect by first randomly&#x20;

 \---